- VIEWMONT HIGH SCHOOL MISSION STATEMENT

 Viewmont High School emphasizes the importance of staff, parent, and student collaboration in encouraging students to come to school dressed appropriately for school work.
 The following types or styles of clothing are prohibited at school or school activities:

-- Extreme or slovenly clothing, including but not limited to, baggy or “sagging” pants or shorts, excessively oversized jackets or coats, inappropriately short, tight, or revealing shorts, skirts, dresses, shirts, etc., clothing that is torn, ripped or frayed above mid-thigh;
+- Extreme or slovenly clothing, including but not limited to, baggy or “sagging” pants or shorts, excessively oversized jackets or coats, inappropriately short, tight, or revealing shorts, skirts, dresses, shirts, etc., clothing that is torn, ripped or frayed to expose buttocks or undergarments.

 - Clothing that exposes bare midriffs, buttocks, or undergarments (shirts must be worn at all school activities; sports bras, sports jerseys, and shear fabrics must be covered with other clothing);